 This post may contain affiliate links.
 As an affiliate, I earn a commission.

-Picture this: you discover the potatoes you bought from the grocery store awhile back and forgot about have suddenly sprouted in the depths of your pantry.
+Did you discover the potatoes you bought from the grocery store awhile back and forgot about have suddenly sprouted in the depths of your pantry?
 What should you do?
 Toss them out?
 No way!
 They’re still good!
-You can actually plant those sprouted potatoes and I’m going to tell you how to do it.
+You can actually plant those sprouted potatoes to regrow new potatoes and I’m going to tell you how to do it.

 You can plant any kind of sprouted potato from sweet potatoes to yellow or white potatoes.